Callao Naval Base

 Callao Naval Base (Base Naval del Callao) is the main naval base of the Peruvian Navy.
 Located north of the main port of Callao, it is also a high-security prison, where members of terrorist groups such as the Shining Path and the Túpac Amaru Revolutionary Movement (MRTA) are located.
 The base hosts a dockyard and naval aviation base, as well as the Naval Medical Center, which contains the U.S. Navy's Naval Medical Research Unit Six.

-A project to modernise the base started in the northern part of the facility on June 21, 2023.

 History

 The naval base was first built in the 1930s as a levee and a naval arsenal.
 In 1992, then presidential advisor Vladimiro Montesinos proposed the construction of a penitentiary centre in the base, where he himself was confined after he was extradited from Venezuela in June 2001.

+A project to modernize the base started in the northern part of the facility on June 21, 2023.
+In January 2026, the U.S. approved US$1.5 billion in equipment and services for the base.